streamingfast/firehose-docs/integrate-new-chains/new-blockchains.md

 git init
 ```

-The first commit of the project will serve as a clean point in time the repository can be reverted to if need be.&#x20;
+The first commit of the project will serve as a clean point in time the repository can be reverted to if need be.

 ```
 cd firehose-<newchainname>